AABearBots/First-Closed-Doors-Competition/README.md

 ### Configure Which Bot to Run

-Open _AACloudPlatform.sln_.
-In the Solution Explorer window, scroll down and open _platform.config.json_.
+In the AACloudPlatform folder, find and open _platform.config.json_.

 ```
 {